65 Teen Girl Bedroom Ideas

 The other option is to turn the wall into the art itself.
-Choose one wall to turn into an accent wall, shop around for decorative wallpaper.
-Modern wallpaper is easy to hang, and you can replace it often.
+Choose one wall to turn into an accent wall.
+Shop around for decorative wallpaper, as modern wallpaper is easy to hang, and you can replace it often.

 You’ll find simple geometric designs, colorful repeating patterns, and even some that are large murals.
 The wall itself then becomes the focal point of the room.
 To tie the room together, take colors from the wallpaper to create the color palette for the rest of the room.
 Choose one color to be the primary color, then another for the secondary color.
 You’ll then choose a third color to use as small accents.

 White is clean and fresh.
-If you have a teen that appreciates the all-white aesthetic, then make their dreams come true with a white bedroom.
+If you have a teen who appreciates the all-white aesthetic, then make their dreams come true with a white bedroom.